alifirhas/cmdk-revision/src/520-535/520-The-battle-of-authority-and-power.md

 This is Imperius' archangel weapon, called **Solarion**!
 Gun of Courage!
 It is about three meters long, and the spear tip is double-edged, similar to the shape of a double-strand fork, but it is closed together, like the tip of a sword.
 The spear body is covered with exquisite patterns, and the gaps between the patterns are engraved with sacred runes, the powerful Holy Light power fills the entire gun, making these runes sparkle.

 Imperius stretched out his hand, pulled the spear of courage from the ground, and pointed the spear at Roy with one hand "Come on, demon!
-No matter who you are, you will have to pay blood for trespassing in high heaven at all cost!"
+No matter who you are, you will have to pay blood for trespassing in High Heaven at all cost!"

 Imperius's movements are the signal.
 Behind him, Angle of Hope - Auriel also showed her weapon.
 She held an angel sword in her right hand and an angel spear in her left hand.
-Swords are only standard weapons of high-level heaven.
+Swords are only standard weapons of High Heaven.
 Her real archangel weapon is actually wrapped around her hands and arms, the streamer called **Al'maiesh**, also known as the 'Cord of Hope'!
 This long silk-like cord is usually wrapped around Auriel's body, and it is even part of Auriel's hood.

 As for Angel of Destiny Itherael, his weapon is the **Talus'ar** in front of him, the scroll of destiny!
 He didn't show much of a fighting stance, but the scroll of destiny also became a lake beside him.
 The original golden scroll turned into a variety of weapons, and there was no fixed form.